GetPageSpeed/nginx-extras-docs/docs/lua/redis.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-redis [v0.29](https://github.com/openresty/lua-resty-redis/releases/tag/v0.29){target=_blank} released on Oct 09 2020.
+This document describes lua-resty-redis [v0.30](https://github.com/openresty/lua-resty-redis/releases/tag/v0.30){target=_blank} released on Dec 10 2021.

 <hr />